beam Consultancy

 We passionately believe that a live worth living is built in the client's local community.
 All of the NICE guidelines' personal accounts talk of people going to various placements only to relapse when they return to home.
 Our interventions are aimed at people with significant levels of self harm and perceived high risk of suicide and prioritise doing things via negotiation and consent while avoiding coercion and control.

-Our team have experience of working effectively and informally in the community with those who it was felt that compulsory out of area therapy was the only option.
-In addition we have successfully transitioned people from secure units to the community where there were strong views that only compulsory detention could be provided.
-Our clinicians and Experts by Experience are keenly aware of the effects of iatrogenic harm - where what is done for the best results in maintaining/exacerbating problems, and we will work intensively with teams and clients to minimise these dynamics.
+In addition we have successfully transitioned people from secure units to the community where there were strong views that compulsory detention was the only feasible option.
+Our blend of lived and traditional experience means we are keenly aware of the effects of iatrogenic harm - where systems strive to keep patients safe while maintaining/exacerbating the problems of the individual.
+We work intensively with teams and clients to minimise these dynamics.

 We support people who recurrently self harm and feel that life is not worth living.
 Often they are stuck in acute hospital wards and/or at risk of going to self declared specialist units.
 Below are bed days used by those that we worked with before and during our time working together.
 Its likely that we’ve underestimated the bed days pre our input.